lkxv333/EventPriming_RVT/README.md

 **5. Visualisation**

 Use choice_visual.py to create a visualisation video for a selected sequence.
-You may adjust the parameters for which to be included in the video among rgb, events, detection and label.
+You may adjust the parameters for which to be included in the video among rgb, events, detection, label and confidence_threshold.

 **Caution**